Efficient Approximation of Gromov-Wasserstein Distance Using Importance Sparsification: Experiments

-\textbf{Synthetic data analysis.} We compared the proposed \textsc{Spar-GW} with main competitors including: (i) EGW, Algorithm~\ref{alg:gw} with entropic regularization \citep{peyre2016gromov}; (ii) PGA-GW, Algorithm~\ref{alg:gw} with proximal regularization \citep{xu2019gromov}; (iii) EMD-GW, i.e., EGW with $\eps=0$, but replacing Sinkhorn-scaling algorithm in EGW with the solver for unregularized OT problems \citep{bonneel2011displacement}; (iv) S-GWL \citep{xu2019scalable}, adapted for arbitrary ground cost following \citep{kerdoncuff2021sampled}; (v) LR-GW, the quadratic approach in \citep{scetbon2021linear}; (vi) SaGroW \citep{kerdoncuff2021sampled}.
-Other methods in Table~\ref{tab:method-compare}, i.e., SGW~\citep{titouan2019sliced}, AE~\citep{sato2020fast} and FlowAlign~\citep{le2021flow}, are not included as they fail to approximate the original GW distance.
+We compare the proposed \textsc{Spar-GW} with main competitors including: (i) EGW, Algorithm~\ref{alg:gw} with entropic regularization \citep{peyre2016gromov}; (ii) PGA-GW, Algorithm~\ref{alg:gw} with proximal regularization \citep{xu2019gromov}; (iii) EMD-GW, i.e., EGW with $\eps=0$, but replacing Sinkhorn-scaling algorithm in EGW with the solver for unregularized OT problems \citep{bonneel2011displacement}; (iv) S-GWL \citep{xu2019scalable}, adapted for arbitrary ground cost following \cite{kerdoncuff2021sampled}; (v) LR-GW, the quadratic approach in \cite{scetbon2022linear}; (vi) SaGroW \citep{kerdoncuff2021sampled}.
+Other methods in Table~\ref{tab:method-compare}, i.e., Sliced GW~\citep{titouan2019sliced}, AE~\citep{sato2020fast} and FlowAlign~\citep{le2021flow}, are not included as they fail to approximate the original GW distance.
 We adopted the proximal term, i.e., KL-divergence, as $\cR(\T)$ in SaGroW and \textsc{Spar-GW}.
 The other choice of regularization term yields similar results.
 The regularization parameter $\eps$ is chosen among $\{1, 10^{-1}, 10^{-2}, 10^{-3}\}$ and the result with the smallest distance w.r.t. each method is presented.
-For LR-GW, the non-negative rank of coupling matrix is set to $\lceil n/10 \rceil$.
-For \textsc{Spar-GW} and \textsc{Spar-UGW}, we set the subsample size $s=16n$.
+For LR-GW, the non-negative rank of the coupling matrix is set to $\lceil n/20 \rceil$.
+For \textsc{Spar-GW} and \textsc{Spar-UGW}, we set the subsample size $s = 16 n$.
+For a fair comparison, we set the subsample size $s' = s^2/n^2$ for SaGroW to ensure that it has the same sampling budget (i.e., samples the same number of elements) to \textsc{Spar-GW} (or \textsc{Spar-UGW}).
 Other parameters of the methods mentioned above are set by default.
 To take into account the randomness of sampling-based methods, i.e., SaGroW, \textsc{Spar-GW}, and \textsc{Spar-UGW}, their estimations are averaged over ten runs.
 All the experiments are performed on a server with 8-core CPUs and 30GB RAM.